C O V I D

 Your Risk

-Please stay home as much as possible, especially if you are unwell.
+Please stay home if you are unwell.

 Follow the speed limit and road rules.
 Remain alert at all times.